 How to Build a Marketplace With Shopify

 For many aspiring ecommerce entrepreneurs, starting a marketplace on Shopify is a great way to launch.
 Shopify is easy to use, so its functionality makes it easy to manage your store, even if you don’t have any website building or coding experience.
 It’s perfect for new business owners—or existing business owners expanding to marketplace selling—who want to open a marketplace quickly with minimal investment.
-Plus, Shopify provides easy access to various widgets and themes that can automate many processes and increase KPIs.
+Plus, Shopify as a marketplace provides easy access to various widgets and themes that can automate many processes and increase KPIs.

 Shopify also provides access to apps that help you manage and address key pain points.
 It’s also easy to integrate with a Shopify partner such as Flxpoint that has developed solutions to help you manage a Shopify marketplace effectively.